Are you building a WordPress website and having trouble getting it done? If so, let’s look at how to avoid common pitfalls.

-So keep in mind you are in good company if you have fallen prey to any of the following pitfalls while redesigning or building a WordPress website.
-Once you know which pitfalls are holding you back, you’ll be able to take corrective action and move forward.
+Once you know what is holding you back, you’ll be able to take corrective action and move forward.

 1. You Have No Website Objective

-But if you are a business owner, you will most likely want to generate leads from your website visitors and convert them to clients.
+Most business owners want to generate leads from their website visitors and convert them to clients.

 Whether or not you anticipate a revenue stream from your website, you still have expenses to keep it going.
 For example: your web hosting account, premium graphics, pay-per-click advertising, and your time.